minternational/javascript30/README.md

 # javascript30
-For the 30 days challange of JavaScript from WesBox #javascript30
+For the 30 days challange of JavaScript from WesBos #javascript30